csbg/Hands-on-Biomedical-Data/day5.md

 * The database can also be browsed using this [link](https://gemma.msl.ubc.ca/).
 * Under this [link](https://gemma.msl.ubc.ca/expressionExperiment/showAllExpressionExperiments.html), we can search the available expression datasets.
 * To access datasets with R, see the [Gemma Tutorial on day1](day1.md).
+* Please select datasets with > 10 samples and consider those where you can include interaction effects

 <img src="img/Gemma.png" width="100%">